50 Cent Takes A Shot At Wendy Williams After Relapse, Calls Her ‘Crackhead’

 The bad blood between Williams and 50 Cent has its origins in a battle of the insults that began September 2017.

-50 made a joke about having a “child support release party” following the 21st birthday of his estranged son, Marquise.
+The rapper made a joke about having a “child support release party” following the 21st birthday of his estranged son, Marquise.
 Williams commented on her show that he needed to “get a life.”
 Fifty shot back by posting an unflattering picture of the celebrity in a black bikini on Instagram.

 “Wendy Williams just told me to get my life together, smh.
 Your husband is not a bad man. he deserve[s] a side chick for talking to you, you ugly motherf**ker.
 Focus on your own s**t b**ch,” he wrote.